This article addresses six key questions regarding the Individual Data Sharing Consent Document:

 What is the difference between the Consent Document and the Individual Data Sharing Consent Document?

 This will allow select qualified research collaborators outside of 23andMe to study this data, which will hopefully accelerate research and discoveries even further.
-It’s important to remember that 23andMe researchers and qualified research partners who conduct analyses do not have access to Registration Information, such as your name or contact information.
+It’s important to remember that 23andMe researchers and qualified research partners who conduct analyses do NOT have access to Registration Information, such as your name or contact information.

 What is de-identified, individual-level data?

-Type of Information Shared by Consenting to the Individual Data Sharing Consent Document | Type of Information Shared by Consenting to the Research Consent Document |
+| Type of Information Shared by Consenting to the Individual Data Sharing Consent Document | Type of Information Shared by Consenting to the Research Consent Document |

 An example of the type of information shared with qualified research collaborators if you consent to the Individual Data Sharing Consent.
 Individual means a single person’s genetic data, diseases, or other traits/characteristics. |